lkiesow/lf-portal/readme.md

 		gunicorn -D --pid gunicorn.pid --error-logfile gunicorn.error.log \
 			--access-logfile gunicorn.acess.log -w 4 -b 0.0.0.0:5000 portal:app

-	This will launch Gunicorn as deamon with four worker, will produce logfiles, will be globally accessible and will produce logfiles.
+	This will launch Gunicorn as deamon with four workers.
+It will produce logfiles and will be globally accessible on port 5000.

 	You can now access the portal using the web browser of your choice.
-	Remember to activate the virtual environment again each time you are in a new terminal.
+	Remember to activate the virtual environment again each time you are in a new terminal and want to (re-)start gunicorn..